Rushiavhad45/krishi.AI/README.md

-# 🌾 Krishi.ai
+# 🌾 Kisan

 **Revolutionizing Farm Management with Technology**
-*Krishi.ai* is a project that modernizes farming by integrating AI, AR, and real-time updates, making agriculture more efficient, profitable, and sustainable.
+*Kisan* is a project that modernizes farming by integrating AI, AR, and real-time updates, making agriculture more efficient, profitable, and sustainable.

 ## 🌟 Key Features